 Remove Services from a Zone

-Remove a service using the --remove-service option:
+Remove a service using the --remove-service option.
+This example removes the http service added earlier:

-sudo firewall-cmd --permanent --remove-service=dhcpv6-client
+sudo firewall-cmd --permanent --remove-service=http

 sudo firewall-cmd --reload